trashmoldwilliams/JS-EmberQA/README.md

-# Qa-board
+# Q&A Board

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+Q&A Board is a site that allows the user to enter questions, and then answer specific questions on the board.
+This was created for the Javascript Week 3 Code Review, and is primarily to test the use of Ember framework.

 ## Prerequisites